Itzhak Epstein

 Everyone who knew Itzhak will remember him as humble, passionate and dedicated to everything he did.
 Whether for his family, as an activist for various causes, in his work for New York State on affordable housing, or as an accomplished genealogist, he did it with honesty and idealism.
 Without self-interest, Itzhak truly spent his adult life working to make the world a better place.

-On June 4, 1938, Itzhak was born in Haifa, then part of Mandatory Palestine under British rule.
-He spent his early years with his loving parents Yehoshua and Masha and his two younger sisters, Bella and Bat Sheva.
-His childhood was shaped by its consequential setting, beginning in the dark shadow of World War 2.
-His first memory was being able to turn on the lights at night, once the Nazi bombers were no longer flying overhead.
+Itzhak’s first memory was being able to turn on the lights at night, once the Nazi bombers were no longer flying over Haifa.
+When news of how their entire extended family was lost in the Holocaust reached his parents, it greatly affected the atmosphere at home.
 He also remembered several years later, hiding from Arab snipers, who were positioned at the top of his street during the War of Independence, which ultimately led to the formation of the State of Israel.
-Maybe because of this, Itzhak always made the best of things, knowing they’d turn out alright.
+Maybe because of this, Itzhak always made the best of things and find the best path forward.

 When Itzhak was 14, his parents sent him to New York for high school to live with his great-aunt and uncle in the East Bronx.
 It was a major adjustment in his life, transitioning from secular life in Haifa, where he had spent Saturdays attending soccer games with his father, to living with an orthodox rabbi uncle and aunt who he did not know.
+His family at home missed him dearly, and he wouldn’t see his mother again until 1967, and his father and sisters in 1970.

 Nonetheless, he got to know the Bronx and graduated from Yeshiva University High School, followed by a short stint at Yeshiva University.

-Itzhak initially wanted to return home to Israel after High School, but his mother had other ideas.
-She visited and insisted he stay in the United States to complete his education.
-Itzhak’s sense of individualism and adventure led him to rise to the occasion.
-He chose to leave his aunt and uncle’s home and chart his own path in the world beyond the Bronx.
+Itzhak’s sense of individualism and adventure led him to leave his aunt and uncle’s home and chart his own path in the world beyond the Bronx.
 He moved to the Upper West Side of Manhattan, where he found a job, rented a room and enrolled part time at Hunter College.
 He joined the Beat Generation, writing poetry, listening to folk music and working in coffee shops.

 From there he applied to the University of Pittsburgh, where he put himself through school and earned a BA in Political Science.
 His first job out of college was teaching Hebrew in Rochester, NY, from where after the Bay of Pigs Invasion, he was drafted into the US Army.
 Not yet a US Citizen, Itzhak would serve his adoptive country at Fort Knox, KY.
 There he suffered partial hearing loss on the rifle range, an issue he would deal with for the rest of his life.